-For an employee-partner, in each one-year period, the first of which began in the first quarter of 2014, the partner is generally permitted to sell up to (i) a number of vested shares of our Class A common stock representing 15% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units he or she held as of the first day of that period or, (ii) if greater, shares of our Class A common stock having a market value as of the time of sale of approximately \$250,000, as well as, in either case, the number of shares such holder could have sold in any previous period or periods but did not sell in such period or periods.
+For an employee-partner, in each one-year period, the first of which began in the first quarter of 2014, the partner is generally permitted to sell up to (i) a number of vested shares of our Class A common stock representing 15% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units he or she held as of the first day of that period or, (ii) if greater, shares of our Class A common stock having a market value as of the time of sale of approximately\$250,000, as well as, in either case, the number of shares such holder could have sold in any previous period or periods but did not sell in such period or periods.
 In February 2018, our Board approved the sale of additional shares by certain employee-partners.
 In 2019, these employee-partners were permitted to sell 20% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units each held as of February 1, 2018.
 We expect to permit them to sell the same number of shares during the first quarter of 2020, 2021, 2022 and 2023, subject to their maintaining a minimum dollar amount of firm equity.
 As of December 31, 2019, our employee-partners owned 7.8 million Class B common units.
 Approximately 3.8 million of those units are eligible for exchange and sale in the first quarter of 2020.
-An additional 3.0 million units are eligible for exchange and sale on February 27, 2020.
+An additional 3.0 million units are eligible for exchange and sale by retired employee-partners in the first quarter of 2020.
+As of the date of this filing, we expect approximately 1.6 million units to be exchanged on February 27, 2020.
 We may waive or modify these restrictions.